Rangewell/rangewell-tech-test/README.md

 ## Stretch
 Do you still have time, here some other task?
-1. Itegrate Redux on react application
+1. Write a context provider to store deals using react hooks
 2. Insert a new deal
 3. Edit a deal